Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Simulation Results

 \subsection{Active or Passive IRS for WPCNs?}

-In Fig. \ref{fig:PA_R}, we plot the achievable sum throughput of the IRS-aided WPCN system versus the HAP's transmit power $P_\A$.
-For active IRS, we consider two cases with $a_{max}$ = 10 and 25 dB \cite{amato2018tunneling}.
-It can be seen that employing the active IRS in WPCN performs much better than the traditional passive IRS-aided WPCN, and this performance gain is more significant when the HAP's transmit power $P_\A$ is low and with larger constraint $a_{max}$, because the active RE can amplify the incident signal's amplitude and enhance the transmission links.
+{\textls[0]{{ In Fig. \ref{fig:PA_R}, we plot the achievable sum throughput of the IRS-aided WPCN system versus the HAP's transmit power $P_\A$.
+For active IRS, we consider two cases with $a_{\max}$ = 10 and 25 dB \cite{amato2018tunneling}.
+It can be seen that employing the active IRS in WPCN performs much better than the traditional passive IRS-aided WPCN and this performance gain is more significant with larger constraint $a_{\max}$. }}}

-As for the three different beamforming strategies, it is shown that employing the UL-adaptive beamforming for the active IRS achieves an additional gain compared with employing static beamforming for the active IRS, which is different from the conclusion in \cite{wu2021irs}, where these two beamforming setups have the same performance in the passive IRS-aided WPCN.
+As for the three different beamforming strategies, it is shown that for the active IRS, employing the UL-adaptive beamforming achieves an additional gain compared with employing static beamforming, which is different from the conclusion in \cite{wu2021irs}.
 This phenomenon results from the following two reasons.
-First, the active IRS amplifies the noise at the IRS, which can no longer be neglect in the optimization problem and brings an additional term in the constraint (\ref{pro:Aa}).
-Second, the IRS amplification power constraints for DL WET and UL WIT, i.e., (\ref{pro:Ab}) and (\ref{pro:Ac}), respectively, further influence the symmetry of DL channels and the UL channels.
-Thus, the proof of Proposition 1 in \cite{wu2021irs} does not apply for the active IRS-aided WPCN.
-Besides, the performance gap is more significant when the constraint $a_{max}$ is large, since $a_{max}$ limits the amplification amplitude at the IRS and thereby reduces the achievable performance gain brought by the active IRS.
-This suggests that when $a_{max}$ is large, employing more reconfigurable beamforming patterns at the active IRS can realize more performance gain.
-Whereas employing dynamic beamforming may not be necessary with the low $a_{max}$ since the performance gaps of employing different IRS reflecting patterns are relatively small in this case.
+First, the active IRS amplifies the noise at the IRS, which can no longer be neglected in the optimization problem and brings an additional term in the constraint (\ref{pro:Aa}). {\textls[0]{{ Second, the IRS amplification power constraints for DL WET and UL WIT, i.e., (\ref{pro:Ab}) and (\ref{pro:Ac}), further break the symmetry of the DL and the UL channels.
+Besides, the performance gap is more significant when the constraint $a_{\max}$ is large, since $a_{\max}$ limits the amplification amplitude at the active IRS and thereby reduces the achievable performance gain.
+This suggests that when $a_{\max}$ is large, we can employ more beamforming patterns at the active IRS to realize larger performance gain.
+Whereas it may not be necessary with the low $a_{\max}$. }}}

-Interestingly, we notice that employing static beamforming for the active IRS with $a_{max}=25$ dB performs distinguishingly from the others, which presents an U-shaped curve as $P_\A$ increases.
-This is because the amplitude of the active IRS for DL WET, i.e., $|\bv_0|$ decreases as $P_\A$ increases due to the IRS amplification power constraints for DL WET, i.e., (\ref{pro:Ab}), which also influences the throughput for UL WIT since DL and UL share the same IRS patterns in this static setup.
+Interestingly, we notice that employing static beamforming for the active IRS with $a_{\max}=25$ dB performs distinguishingly from the others, which presents an U-shaped curve as $P_\A$ increases.
+This is because the amplitude of the active IRS vector for DL WET, i.e., $|\bv_0|$ decreases as $P_\A$ increases due to the IRS amplification power constraints for DL WET, i.e., (\ref{pro:Ab}), which also influences the throughput for UL WIT since DL and UL share the same IRS patterns in this static setup.